Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 For more details on protecting your website, you may want to see our ultimate WordPress security guide.

 We hope that this article helped you learn how to reset passwords for all users in WordPress.
-You may also want to see our step-by-step guide on how to back up your WordPress site and our expert picks for the best plugins to help grow your site.
+You may also want to see our step-by-step guide on how to back up your WordPress site and our expert picks for the most popular WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.